kvyatkovskys/KVKCalendar/README.md

 }
 ```

-To use a custom event view for specific event or date you need to create a new view of class `EventViewGeneral` and return the view in function.
+To use a custom view for specific event or date you need to create a new view of class `EventViewGeneral` and return the view in function.

 ```swift
 class CustomViewEvent: EventViewGeneral {